Augustyn Łukosz: Life

 In August 1934 he was expelled from the PSPR due to the ideological discrepancies with the party leadership.
 He advocated the cooperation with the rest of the Polish organizations in Czechoslovakia, whereas the PSPR leadership followed the cooperation with the Czech social democrats.

 From March to July 1935 he edited the PPSD press organ Naprzód (Forward).
-After the annexation of Zaolzie region to Poland in 1938, President Ignacy Mościcki named him a deputy of the Silesian Parliament, where Łukosz was a deputy until the outbreak of World War II.
+After the annexation of Trans-Olza region to Poland in 1938, President Ignacy Mościcki named him a deputy of the Silesian Parliament, where Łukosz was a deputy until the outbreak of World War II.
 In 1938 he was awarded the Officer's Cross of the Order of Polonia Restituta.

 During the Nazi occupation, Łukosz was interred in the concentration camp in Skrochovice near Opava.
 On 16 April 1940, he was moved to Dachau concentration camp, and later to Mauthausen-Gusen concentration camp, where he died from exhaustion on 27 October 1940.